DerekCresswell/GameDesign11/4 Platformer/1 PlayerController.md

 ```

 That should be all it takes to move our player left and right.\
-If this isn't working make sure you have setup the player object completely and correctly as well as your ground objects.
+If this isn't working make sure you have set up the player object completely and correctly as well as your ground objects.

 #### Jumping